-Boundary monuments BM-3 and BM-4 are scheduled to be replaced in 2010.
+Boundary monuments BM-3 and BM-4 are scheduled to be replaced in 2021.

-Animal burrows along the west perimeter fence (between perimeter signs P9 and P10) need to be addressed to eliminate a potential safety hazard to the vegetation management crew.
+Animal burrows along the west perimeter fence (between perimeter signs P9 and P10) and around monitoring well MW-1 need to be addressed to eliminate a potential safety hazard to the vegetation management crew.